Captain Ritchie returns for Scotland's France warm-up

 |Coverage: Live text commentary on the BBC Sport website and app

-Captain Jamie Ritchie returns to the Scotland team for the third of their World Cup warm-up games against France.
+Captain Jamie Ritchie returns in one of six changes to the Scotland team for the second of the back-to-back World Cup warm-up games against France.

-The flanker did not played in the first two matches but will pack down alongside Rory Darge and Jack Dempsey.
+The flanker missed the first two matches of Scotland's four-game World Cup build-up but plays in the back row alongside Rory Darge and Jack Dempsey.

-WP Nel comes in for the suspended Zander Fagerson at prop with George Turner and Pierre Schoeman making up the front row for Saturday's game.
+WP Nel comes in for banned prop Zander Fagerson in a front row alongside George Turner and Pierre Schoeman.

-Scrum-half Ali Price is paired with Finn Russell, captain last week against France, at half-back.
+Scrum-half Ali Price is paired with Finn Russell at half-back.

+Ritchie has had a hamstring issue but will start at blindside flanker in place of Matt Fagerson on Saturday, with Darge coming in for Hamish Watson on the openside.

+Sione Tuipulotu and Huw Jones will start in the centre together for Scotland for the seventh time in 2023.

 More to follow.